emqx/cloud-docs/en_US/rule_engine/rule_engine_save_tdengine.md

 1. New Resource

    Click on Data Integrations on the left menu bar → Resources, click on New Resource and drop down to select the TDengine resource type.
-Fill in the tdengine database information you have just created and click Test.
-If you get an error, instantly check that the database configuration is correct.
+Fill in the information from the newly created TDengine database: the default user name is **root**, and the default password is **taosdata**.
+TDengine does not configure the database name in the resource, please configure it in SQL.
+If there is an error, you should promptly check whether the database configuration is correct.
    ![data integrations](./_assets/data_integration_tdengine.png)
    ![create resource](./_assets/tdengine_resource.png)